 You may think you will wait "until you are old" to create a will.
 There are at least two problems with this mindset.
 First, accidents and illnesses kill many people at much younger ages than expected.
 Secondly, a will may be challenged on the basis that a person did not possess his or her full faculties when it was formalized.

 The best way to ensure that your wishes will be honored is to put testamentary documents in place while you are still sharp-minded.
 Do not tempt fate by putting off this important task.

 By careful crafting of wills and trusts, individuals can make binding decisions about how their assets will be distributed after death.
 Well-setup trusts can keep many assets out of probate.
 However, everyone should also have a will to account for any assets not allocated to trusts.
 Powers of attorney are also important ways to ensure that representatives can conduct your financial business if you become incapacitated.
 Healthcare directives can prevent unnecessary disputes over medical decisions that may become critical.

-Request a free initial consultation with a California estate planning attorney at Bowles & Verna LLP.
+Request a initial consultation with a California estate planning attorney at Bowles & Verna LLP.
 Begin the process of creating or revising your will, trusts and other estate planning documents such as powers of attorney and health care directives.
 We are here to make the process go smoothly and, most importantly, to give you the peace of mind that your wishes will be honored when the time comes.

 Take the first step in putting your affairs in order by sending an email or calling us at (925) 935-3300.

 “With 24 lawyers and a total of 50 employees on our team, we have the resources to do battle with major insurance companies and corporate defendants.”
 Attorney Michael Verna